International Dentist Program

 - CAAPID Application

-- Official Course-By-Course Evaluation conducted by World Education Services (WES)
+- Official Course-By-Course Evaluation conducted by World Education Services (WES) or by Educational Credential Evaluators (ECE)

 - Three Letters of Evaluation to ADEA CAAPID (do not send directly to the school) One letter must come from the dean of the dental school from which the applicant graduated.
 The other two letters may be from academic faculty or dental professionals.